dotnet/docs/docs/architecture/devops-for-aspnet-developers/actions-build.md

 ## Publishing the output

-Now that you have successfully built and tested the code, you will want to add steps that publish the output so that you can deploy the web app.
+Now that you've successfully built and tested the code, add steps that publish the output so you can deploy the web app.

 1. Navigate to the `.github/workflows/dotnet.yml` file and select the pencil icon to edit it.